aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 type: docs
 weight: 10
 url: /nodejs-java/manage-blob/
-description: Manage Blob in PowerPoint Presentation using Java.
-Use Blob to reduce memory consumption in PowerPoint Presentation using Java.
-Add large file through Blob to PowerPoint Presentation using Java.
-Export large file through Blob from PowerPoint Presentation using Java.
-Load a large PowerPoint Presentation as Blob using Java.
+description: Manage Blob in PowerPoint Presentation using JavaScript.
+Use Blob to reduce memory consumption in PowerPoint Presentation using JavaScript.
+Add large file through Blob to PowerPoint Presentation using JavaScript.
+Export large file through Blob from PowerPoint Presentation using JavaScript.
+Load a large PowerPoint Presentation as Blob using JavaScript.
 ---

 ## **About BLOB**